Ideas for newborn photography props are endless. But finding props that are safe for newborns and beginning photographers is much more difficult.

 The possibilities for photo props are nearly endless.
 But newborn photographers need to put safety first.

-There are still dozens of ideas that are safe even for new photographers not quite ready to master the newborn composite yet.
+Dozens of photographic props are safe even for new photographers not quite ready to master the newborn composite yet.
 The best newborn photo props are safe, versatile and affordable.

-From wraps and baskets to seasonal props and items inspired by the parents, newborn photo props add variety and interest to the shot.
-And draw more attention to the star of the show: the new baby.
+From wraps and baskets to seasonal props and items inspired by the parents, newborn photo props add variety and interest.
+They also draw more attention to the star of the show: the new baby.